-- Work in pharmaceutical and contact lens industries where there is a need for optometrist trained in research: Many of the current advances in the clinical practice of optometry are developed by optometrists working for companies.
+- Work in pharmaceutical and contact lens industries where there is a need for optometrists trained in research: Many of the current advances in the clinical practice of optometry are developed by optometrists working for companies.

 Students and professional optometrists accepted into the program generally fall into one of the following categories: